Deenbe/aws-labs/personalise/personalise.md

 | user-interactions.csv | [user-interactions.json](./schema/user-interactions.json) | [user-interactions.csv](./data/user-interactions.csv) |

 ### 2.1 Create a S3 Bucket

+In this lab, we will be creating resources in the **Sydney Region**, you can easily subsitute with another supported region if you are operating in a different region.

 Start by creating a S3 bucket in the **Sydney Region** using the Web Console.
 Leave the public access to default settings.
 Please remember the name of the bucket as we will be using it in the next couple steps.